iotgdev/4d-treasurebox/README.md

 Power your 1st party data with 4D!

 ## Setting up web tracking

-https://docs.treasuredata.com/display/public/PD/Introduction+to+Web+Tracking
+See the link below for the Treasure Data documentation about web tracking https://docs.treasuredata.com/display/public/PD/Introduction+to+Web+Tracking

 Below is an example of the pixel tracking event which can be added to sites to track page URLs